vporton/carbon-flow/README.md

 M+ or M- as the ultimate ancestor).

 A token owner can change its parent at any moment of time by its own will.
-(But if he does this, his token is disabled (unless now has not parent) and his swap limits (see below) are reset to zero until its new parent wishes to increase his limits.)
+(But if he does this, his token is disabled (unless now has no parent) and his swap limits (see below) are reset to zero until its new parent wishes to increase his limits.)

 ## Token flow